Subhajit-2023/ai-companion-research-implementation-wd1-claude/ai-companion-system/docs/USER_GUIDE.md

 ### Web Search Integration

-Characters can search the internet when:
+Characters automatically search the internet when helpful!
+They can:
-- You ask about current events
+- Access latest news and current events
-- Requesting recent information
-- Looking up facts or data
+- Look up facts and information
+- Discuss trending topics
-- Need up-to-date knowledge
+- Provide up-to-date data

+The system detects when to search based on your message and automatically chooses between web search or news search.

+**Search is triggered by keywords like:**
+- "What is...", "Who is...", "Latest...", "Recent..."
+- "News", "What's happening", "Tell me about..."
+- "Today", "This week", "Current events"

+**Visual indicators:**
+- 🔍 Search icon for web searches
+- 📰 Newspaper icon for news searches
+- Search query displayed in a chip

 Simply ask naturally:
 ```
-"What's happening in the news today?"
+"What's the latest news about AI?"
-"Look up the weather forecast"
-"Tell me about the latest AI developments"
+"Tell me what's happening in the world today"
+"Look up information about quantum computing"
+"What are the recent developments in space exploration?"
 ```

+**Character reactions:**
+Each character responds to news based on their personality:
+- Girlfriend: Excited, shares thoughts, relates to your interests
+- Therapist: Professional, helps process information
+- Friend: Casual and enthusiastic
+- Creative Muse: Finds inspiration and connections

+For complete details, see [WEB_SEARCH_FEATURE.md](WEB_SEARCH_FEATURE.md)

 ## Image Generation